 An organization should have a clearly articulated mission & purpose [06:25]

-What are elements of conversations that you find really helps managers that connects everyone in the theme.
+The elements of conversations that you find really helps managers connect with everyone on the team.
 [10:25]

 Jim answers the question: What do you mean by the phrase "getting people done"?
 [16:18]

 A smaller organizations is in a position where they can affect the culture more easily.
 [22:45]